-See brochure for details including domestic flights, single supplements, and extension tours
+See brochure for details about fees including domestic flights, single supplements, and extension tours.

 Gold: 5% discount

 Silver: 5% discount

 Add a 3-day extension trip to the medieval Islamic city of Harar!
 Details in the brochure.

 Add a 5-day extension trip to the federation of indigenous people's region in southern Ethiopia!
 Details in the brochure.

 Accommodation in high quality best-available boutique hotels specially vetted for comfort and location